Do meaningful work. Have your voice heard. Enjoy what you do.

 "I started as an intern, and received the coaching, mentorship and practical training that eventually led to a permanent position.
 Our year-long program gives students the chance to gain real-world skills."Sabin Maharjan, Digital Communications former intern

 "I’m proud to be in a place where learning is not a singular, unconnected event that happens once, but instead is cultivated through a variety of channels that continuously feed our minds and build our skills.
 We have formal training around performance coaching, weekly Wednesday Forums with special guest speakers, cultural heritage celebrations and employee-led wellness classes, all executed using a lens of diversity, equity and inclusion."Heather Chao, Human Resources

 "A healthy work-life balance includes time to focus on my personal health.
 I appreciate our wellness initiatives and opportunities, and having a fitness center on-site allows me to easily schedule my work and workouts."Kristin Thill McKenzie, Information Technology

 The Port of Portland is committed to ensuring the health and safety of our employees and community.
-As part of this commitment, all Port employees are required to be fully vaccinated against COVID-19 or have an approved medical or religious exception and accommodation as a condition of employment.
-Candidates must provide proof of vaccination or have an approved exception and accommodation prior to beginning work at the Port.
+As part of this commitment, all Port employees are required to be fully vaccinated against COVID-19 or have a Port of Portland approved medical or religious exception and accommodation as a condition of employment.
+Candidates must provide proof of vaccination or have a Port of Portland approved exception and accommodation prior to beginning work at the Port.

 The Port of Portland offers competitive benefits including medical, dental, and vision insurance; personal time off; life and disability insurance; employee assistance program; retirement savings; tuition assistance; subsidized TriMet passes; wellness incentives and much more.